berkeley-abc/abc/src/base/sn/readme.md

 a closed sequential model or a model of SRAM contents.
 Clocks driven by macros, transparent latches, generic memories and residual cycles still refuse.
 A cycle refusal identifies one participating boundary bit when available, not an arbitrary upstream cut.
 Duplicate cut names refuse rather than guess a pairing.
-The original Ariane136 RTL-to-legalized transition CEC passes with `rst_ni=1` and these SRAM cuts (`sn_slang/build/clock_ariane136_w7_v5/`).
-This is not a proof against the supplied commercial netlist.
-That historical import predates the incomplete-`always_comb` hold fix.
-Corrected Ariane136 contains three real latch bits and refuses this edge-triggered mode.
-Corrected Ariane136 and MemPool each pass the three state-action comparisons (native SN to legalized cells, remapping, Verilog reimport) in all three libraries; `sn_slang/build/mp_rtl_comparison_w7_v7/` records the 18 checks and their exact scope.
-The corrected hierarchical Ariane136 chain also passes, with the same conditional contract, in `sn_slang/build/state_actions_hierarchy_chain_w6/`.
-These checks include the actual latch state; they do not reuse the historical pre-fix edge-triggered proofs.

 `snSeq.h` provides `sn_library_seq_info`: separate preservation, sampled, one-state abstraction and mapping eligibility, with an owned expression graph and borrowed raw state/collision record.
 Signed